julianmackenzie/PersonalityQuiz/README.md

 # PersonalityTest
-A personality test framework based on OCEAN scores

 This was a project for CS251: Data Structures.
 It's a general personality test framework which allows creators to input any prompts imaginable, map them to five different scores (OCEAN values), and select a